According to the founder of the Mindfulness Based Stress Reduction programme (MBSR), Dr. Jon Kabatt-Zinn, mindfulness is:

 A mindfulness course can teach you how to engage with the present moment and reclaim your life as you learn:

-- To get more out of each moment
+- To get more out of ordinary moments of your life

 - Ease aches and pains as you re-connect to your body and breath through gentle movement and mindful breathing

-- Learn how to deal with difficulty in a more skillful way enhancing your personal resiliency
+- Learn how to deal with difficulty in a more skillful way and enhance your personal resiliency

 - Pro-actively explore ways to discharge stress and cultivate more peace and well-being